ConductorOne/baton-mysql/README.md

   baton-mysql [command]

 Available Commands:
-  completion         Generate the autocompletion script for the specified shell help               Help about any command
+  capabilities       Get connector capabilities completion         Generate the autocompletion script for the specified shell help               Help about any command

 Flags:
-      --collapse-users             Combine user@host pairs into a single user@[hosts...] identity $(BATON_COLLAPSE_USERS) --connection-string string   The connection string for connecting to MySQL ($BATON_CONNECTION_STRING) --expand-columns strings     Provide a table like db.table to expand the column privileges into their own entitlements. $(BATON_EXPAND_COLUMNS)
+      --client-id string           The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string       The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --collapse-users             Combine user@host pairs into a single user@[hosts...] identity $(BATON_COLLAPSE_USERS) --connection-string string   The connection string for connecting to MySQL ($BATON_CONNECTION_STRING) --expand-columns strings     Provide a table like db.table to expand the column privileges into their own entitlements. $(BATON_EXPAND_COLUMNS)